vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_ApplyRoutingRules.md

 ### Options

 ```
-  -c, --cells strings       Limit the VSchema graph rebuildingg to the specified cells.
+  -c, --cells strings       Limit the VSchema graph rebuilding to the specified cells.
 Ignored if --skip-rebuild is specified.
   -d, --dry-run             Load the specified routing rules as a validation step, but do not actually apply the rules to the topo.
   -h, --help                help for ApplyRoutingRules
   -r, --rules string        Routing rules, specified as a string.